WebTransitions

 Who

 After many years working towards paradigmatic change on the web at Mozilla and Protocol Labs, WebTransitions was formed by Dietrich Ayala as a not-for-profit organization (pending) to enable experimentation and innovation on the web platform.
-It is a connector between those who want to see change on the web, and those who can help make it happen - or at least help to learn whether it should or could happen at all.
+It is a connector between those who want to see change on the web, and those who can help make it happen - or at least help understand whether it should or could happen at all.

 - Igalia